alinex/node-codedoc/src/document.md

 These are mostly based on CoffeeScript and JavaScript, but others will follow if needed.
 Is something missing here?
 Don't hestitate and make an issue on the [GitHub Page](https://github.com/alinex/node-codedoc/issues).

+### Include Inline Images

+Through a small trick you may add images as inline data.
+Add them as local file link `file://...` and the report component will embed them.